Battle of Tallushatchee

-The Battle of Tallushatchee was a battle fought during the War of 1812 and Creek War on November 3, 1813, in Alabama between Native American Red Stick Creeks and United States dragoons.
-A cavalry force commanded by Brigadier General John Coffee was able to defeat the Creek warriors.
+The Battle of Tallushatchee was fought on November 3, 1813, in northeastern Mississippi Territory (near present-day Alexandria, Alabama) during the Creek War.
+United States dragoons, commanded by Brigadier General John Coffee, defeated the Red Sticks.

 Background

 After the massacre at Fort Mims, General Andrew Jackson assembled an army of 2,500 Tennessee militia.
 Jackson began marching into Mississippi Territory to combat the Red Stick Creeks.
 Jackson's troops began to construct Fort Strother along the Coosa River.
 15 miles (24 km) away from the fort lay the Creek village of Tallasseehatchee, where a sizeable force of Red Stick warriors were.
 Jackson ordered his friend and most trusted subordinate, General John Coffee, to attack the village.